valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_deploy.md

-## Subcommand `autonomy deploy run`
+## `autonomy deploy run`

+Run a service deployment locally stored.

+This command is a wrapper around `docker-compose up` to run the service deployment.
+To execute this command you need to be located within the deployment environment subfolder (`./abci_build`), or specify it with the option `--build-dir`.

 ### Usage

 ```bash
 autonomy deploy run [OPTIONS]
 ```

-### Description

-Run a service deployment locally stored.

-This command is a wrapper around `docker-compose up` to run the service deployment.
-To execute this command you need to be located within the deployment environment subfolder (`./abci_build`), or specify it with the option `--build-dir`.

 ### Options